George M. Fredrickson: Academic career and activism

 After receiving his doctorate at Harvard University, Fredrickson taught at the university for three years before moving to Northwestern University where he became the William Smith Mason Professor of American History.
 In 1984, he moved on to teach at Stanford University as the Edgar E. Robinson professor of United States history until his retirement in 2002.
 During his time there he received the Allan V. Cox Medal for Faculty Excellence Fostering Undergraduate Research.
 He served as a mentor for both undergraduate and graduate students at Northwestern University and Stanford University.
-Along with being a notable professor and writer, Fredrickson was one of the drivers of comparative history, co-founding the Research Institute of Comparative Studies in Race and Ethnicity in 1996.
+Fredrickson was one of the drivers of comparative history, co-founding the Research Institute of Comparative Studies in Race and Ethnicity in 1996.

 In his college years, he was one of the many white college students who traveled to the South in support of the civil rights movement for African Americans and joined the March on Washington in 1963.
 Fredrickson was avid in his protest against the apartheid in South Africa, even "urging Stanford to divest its stock in companies doing business with South Africa" and with the late Stanford sociologist St. Clair Drake, "delivered a petition signed by 206 faculty members to the Stanford Board of Trustees."

 In the foreword of Racism: A Short History republished in 2015, Stanford historian Albert M. Camarillo discusses the courses that he co-wrote and taught with Fredrickson.
 They developed a survey course called "Race and Ethnicity in the American Experience" that "examined how ideologies of race were manifested in societal institutions and policies that shaped the socioeconomic statues of communities of color in North America from the colonial era (British and Spanish) through the twentieth century."
 Another course that they taught was "Comparative Perspectives on Race and Ethnicity" which were inspired by a seminar they participated from 1992 to 1994.
 He co-founded the Research Institute of Comparative Studies in Race and Ethnicity at Stanford in 1996.

 Fredrickson was the president of the Organization of American Historians in 1997-98 and was appointed twice as a senior fellow for the National Endowment for the Humanities.
 He received fellowships from the Humanities Center and the John Simon Guggenheim Memorial Foundation.
 Fredrickson was best known for his work in the fields of comparative history, along with his work in the study of the history of racism and white supremacy.